JessicaHoang/Pokedex-2.0/README.md

 ## Goals for this project:

 Getting back into creating websites and other cool projects.
-Will be stylizing it in the future.
+Will be stylizing and adding features it in the future.

 ## Credits